mathriddle/ColabTurtlePlus/README.md

 # ColabTurtlePlus
-An extension of the original ColabTurtle by Tolga Atam (tolgaatam) with the addition of classes to allow for multiple turtles.
+An extension of the original ColabTurtle by Tolga Atam (tolgaatam).
 Also includes some code from jaronma ColabTurtle_2 repo.

 This is a module for drawing classic Turtle figures on Google Colab notebooks.
 It can also be used in Jupyter Lab notebooks.
 The graphics are drawn using SVG tags.
 The SVG commands can be printed on screen (after the drawing is completed) or saved to a file for use in a program like inkscape or Adobe Illustrator, or displaying the image in a webpage.

+**Note:** The current version uses classes so that multiple turtles are possible.
+However, it only uses an object-oriented interface, so all screen and turtle instances must be declared first using the Screen and Turtle classes, e.g.\
+screen = Screen() \
+turtle = Turtle(screen)

 Installation
 ----